jborichevskiy/up-and-to-the-right/content/posts/digital-tools.md

 - Cluster content based on content, tags, geolocation, connected people, conversations, source, and more.
 - Allow a rough export of my research on a topic (like, a knowledge dump off all the content I’ve consumed on pandas) with the ability to make it publicly accessible.

 This isn't a new idea by any means.
 See Vannevar Bush's [original conception](https://en.wikipedia.org/wiki/As_We_May_Think) of this idea over 70 years ago.
 We are way overdue for this.
+I also see enormous potential for combining the idea of a memex with our personal data (health, fitness, biometrics) as well as habits/task management, reflections, and goals.

 Honorable Mentions: [Memex by Worldbrain.io](https://worldbrain.io/), [Alfred](https://www.alfredapp.com/), [Polar](https://getpolarized.io/#features), [Trove](https://trovenow.com/), [Local Native](https://localnative.app/), [ArchiveBox](https://github.com/pirate/ArchiveBox), [Raindrop](https://raindrop.io/)